pandadatanil/homework/scripts/readme.md

+Here are the scripts
+1- Got data and uploading to Azure
-Created models in DBschema and created sql document
+2- Created models in DBschema and created sql document 3- ETL scripts, created dimension table and fact table, push data to datawarehouse